Strategic Plan

 Provide voice and choice for future learning and life experiences.

-Ensure knowledge, commitment, and demonstration of learning through senior project (Capstone).
+Ensure knowledge, commitment, and demonstration of learning through senior capstone project.

 Foster civic involvement within the school and the greater Hudson community.